ArduSat/ArdusatSDK/README.md

 [Ardusat Logging SDK Library](http://github.com/ardusat/ardusatsdk-logging)

 ## Using the SDK
 The first step to using the SDK is to import it into your sketch.
-This can be done with a simple import statement:
+This can be done with a few simple import statements:

 ```
 #import <ArdusatSDK.h>
+#import <SoftwareSerial.h>
+#import <Wire.h>
 ```

 After the SDK is imported, the basic I/O functions and sensor drivers should be available.